johnlarkin1/johnlarkin1.github.io/_posts/2022-01-17-dual-numbers.md

 1. $${\varepsilon}^2 = 0$$
 2. $$\frac{\varepsilon}{\varepsilon} = 1$$

 The premise that we're going to assert is that this $$\varepsilon$$ is going to be a number that is extremely small, and so that when it's squared, it's equal to zero.
-This is going to be a number system that
+This is going to be a number system that pins itself on that assumption.

 Now there's a whole lot more to this in terms of number theory and abstract algebra that I'm not going to get into here.
 Wikipedia has a quote saying: